History of anime

-The history of anime can be traced back to the start of the 20th century, with Japan producing its first animated films in the 1910s, influenced by Western animation techniques; the earliest verifiable Japanese animated film dates from 1917.
+The history of anime can be traced back to the start of the 20th century, with Japan producing its first animated films in the 1910s, the earliest verifiable Japanese animated film dates from 1917.
 However, it was not until the 1960s, with the work of Osamu Tezuka, often called the "God of Manga," that anime began to take shape as a distinct cultural phenomenon.
 Tezuka's Astro Boy (1963) is considered one of the first major anime TV series, setting the foundation for the animation industry.
 Over the following decades, anime grew in popularity both domestically and internationally, with diverse genres and styles emerging.
 By the 1980s and 1990s, anime had become a global phenomenon, with influential works such as Akira, Dragon Ball Z, and Sailor Moon reaching international audiences.
 Today, anime is a major part of global pop culture, known for its unique art styles, storytelling depth, and expansive influence across media.
 Before the advent of film, Japan already had a rich tradition of entertainment with colourful painted figures moving across a projection screen in utsushi-e (写し絵), a particular Japanese type of magic lantern show popular in the 19th century.
 Possibly inspired by European phantasmagoria shows, utsushi-e showmen used mechanical slides and developed lightweight wooden projectors (furo) that were handheld so that several performers could each control the motions of different projected figures.

 The second generation of animators in the late 1910s included Ōten Shimokawa, Jun'ichi Kōuchi and Seitarō Kitayama, commonly referred to as the "fathers" of anime.
 Propaganda films, such as Momotarō no Umiwashi (1943) and Momotarō: Umi no Shinpei (1945), the latter being the first anime feature film, were made during World War II.

 During the 1970s, anime developed further, with the inspiration of Disney animators, separating itself from its Western roots, and developing distinct genres such as mecha and its super robot subgenre.
 Popular shows from this period include Astro Boy, Lupin III and Mazinger Z. During this period several filmmakers gained worldwide fame, such as Hayao Miyazaki and Mamoru Oshii.
 Doraemon, which started airing in 1979, has become the longest-running anime of all time.

 In the 1980s, anime became mainstream in Japan, experiencing a boom in production with the rise in popularity of anime including Gundam, Macross, Dragon Ball, and genres such as real robot, space opera and cyberpunk.
 Space Battleship Yamato and Super Dimension Fortress Macross also achieved worldwide success after being adapted respectively as Star Blazers and Robotech.
 The 1988 film Akira went on to become an international success.
 Later, in 2004, the same creators produced Steamboy, which became the most expensive anime film.
 Spirited Away shared the first prize at the 2002 Berlin Film Festival and won the 2003 Academy Award for Best Animated Feature, while Ghost in the Shell 2: Innocence was featured at the 2004 Cannes Film Festival.